KrisBichocolate/patchworkadventures/dimensions/README.md

 ## Configuration

-Templates are configured in in `storage pwa_dimensions:config`, under the `templates` key.
+Templates are configured in in `storage pwa_dimensions:templates`.

-- `templates.<template name>.instantiation_function`: Name of a function to call inside the instance when this template gets instantiated.
+- `<template name>.instantiation_function`: Name of a function to call inside the instance when this template gets instantiated.

   Example: "pwa_dimensions:instance/set_redstone_blocks", which is a datapack-provided function that places a redstone block at each marker tagged `pwa_dimensions_instance_redstone`.
 Make use of `/forceload` in the template to ensure the chunks you need are loaded!